-5.5 landscaping and tree protection General Guidelines The objective is to achieve a cohesive blend of indigenous vegetation and other landscape elements, integrating street landscaping with private gardens so that the streetscape presents as a landscaped garden.
-Landscape design and plant selection should minimise the need for garden watering.
-Purchasers should make their own enquiries with the City of Casey and obtain a list of recommended vegetation.
-Front Gardens All landscaped areas between the primary frontage and the dwelling should be established within 6 months of the issuing of the Occupancy Permit to ensure that a good presentation is achieved for the local community.
+All landscaped areas between the primary frontage and the dwelling should be established within 6 months of the issuing of the Occupancy Permit to ensure that a good presentation is achieved for the local community.

 Front and side nature strips are Council-owned land however the maintenance responsibility rests with the allotment owner or tenant.
 Any street tree located within a nature strip cannot be removed without Council approval.

 After settlement, you become responsible for the maintenance of your allotment, even if no construction has begun, and we recommend keeping the allotment neat and tidy to avoid any possible Council Infringement Notices being issued to you.

-11 12 appendix a: design guidelines checklist Lot No: Owner's Name: Preferred Contact No: Contact Name: Signature of Owner/Builder (Please circle) Date Documentation required to be submitted for approval to the Berwick Waters Design Panel.
+appendix a: design guidelines checklist Lot No: .....
+Street Address: Owner's Name: Preferred Contact No: Address: Builder's Name: 2: Contact Name: Contact No: Signature of Owner/Builder (Please circle) Date / / Documentation required to be submitted for approval to the Berwick Waters Design Panel.
 1. Site Plan Including dwelling, carports, garages and outbuildings.
 Including dimensioned setbacks from all boundaries.
 2. Floor plans fully dimensioned House only.
 3. Elevation fully dimensioned Front, rear and both sides.
 4. Schedule of external materials and colours Walls and roofs of house and outbuildings.
 5. Fencing Location, height and materials of all boundary fencing.
 6. Landscape plan and planting proposal Each box is to be ticked.
 Applications cannot be assessed until all of the above information is available.
-Please submit the above documentation to: Email: FPA.Approvals@frasersproperty.com.au Or post: Berwick Waters Design Approval Frasers Property Australia Level 9, 484 St. Kilda Road A copy of this form must be included with the lodgement of plans for approval.
+Please submit the above documentation to: Email: FPA.Approvals@frasersproperty.com.au Or post: Berwick Waters Design Approval Frasers Property Australia

+Level 9, 484 St. Kilda Road